ArmaanjeetSandhu/recursivist/docs/advanced/development.md

     Args:
         output_path: Path where the export file will be saved
     """
-    # Implement export to your format
     try:
-        # Your export logic here
         with open(output_path, "w", encoding="utf-8") as f:
             # Write your formatted output
             pass